Primary Futures

 2025. cedar, canvas, dye, rope.

-In recent projects, my practice explores the shifting ecologies of forests in the context of climate change, tracing the material and sensory imprints left by environmental stress and transformation.
+In recent projects, my practice explores the shifting ecologies of forests in the context of climate change, tracing the material and sensory imprints left by environmental stress and cumulative impacts.
 In a series titled Primary Futures (2025), I focus on Canada’s primary and old-growth forests, particularly the Western Red Cedar—a keystone species, vital carbon store and culturally significant tree.
-Through processes of burning, dyeing, layering, and printing with cedar, textiles, and natural pigments, I reflect on how elemental forces like fire, sun, and water, once stabilizing, are now reshaping these landscapes under industrial and climate pressure.
+Through processes of burning, dyeing, layering, and printing, I reflect on how elemental forces like fire, sun, and water, once stabilizing, are now reshaping these landscapes under industrial impacts of deforestation and fire suppression.

-Through this work, I trace how landscapes hold memory: bearing the disturbances of wildfires and the scars of industrial extraction, and shifting climatic rhythms, while also offering sites of resilience and renewal.
-By layering organic and synthetic materials, I aim to make visible the textures of environmental change—registering both damage and adaptation.
+Through this work, I trace how landscapes hold memory: bearing the disturbances of wildfires and the scars of industrial extraction, and shifting climatic patterns, while also offering sites of resilience and renewal.
+By layering organic and synthetic materials, I aim to register both damage and adaptation.
 Across my practice, I see forest systems not as static backdrops but as living archives of disturbance, resilience, and ongoing negotiation between human and non-human forces.
+Additionally the primary colours of blue, red and yellow serve as a reference to early education in both colour and meaning.
+These colours refer to “origins” and allow for a conversation that extends beyond the gallery and into a way to talk about primary forests, and how they serve as fundamental life support systems.

 Cascading Effects.
 2025. cedar, canvas, dye, rope.
 68”H x 20”W x 6”D